Weak-Chicken/xmdsmdsj/xmdsmdsj.vue/src/temp/data/topics/directionOfThisWeb.md

 ### Authentication Part
 1. Log in and out
-2. Can replace my avatar
-3. Secure my password when transmitting

 ### Structure Part
-4. Use Vue+Express+MySql+Nginx struct
+2. Use Vue+Express+MySql+Nginx struct

 ### Page Part
-5. Four pages are required.
+3. Four pages are required.
 Home, About, Blog, Todos.
-6. Home for showing nothing
+4. Home for showing nothing
-7. About for showing these version infomation
+5. About for showing these version infomation
-8. Blog for showing a blog list and further provide the infomation of each blog
+6. Blog for showing a blog list and further provide the infomation of each blog
-9. Todos for showing the upcoming web development plan.
+7. Todos for showing the upcoming web development plan.
-10. Online editor for blog page
+8. Online editor for blog page
-11. No layout requirement at this stage
+9. No layout requirement at this stage

 # Vesrion 2

 TBD

+1. Secure my password when transmitting
+2. Can replace my avatar
+3. It will accept an account suspend operation.
+Only the user itself can suspend its own account.
+When accounts are suspended, DO NOT remove them from database.
+4. Once an user suspended its account, only super admin can revert this operation.
+5. It will accept an account deletion operation.
+Only the user itself can suspend its own account.
+When accounts are suspended, DO remove them from database.
+6. Allow users to export their data.
+Including their configs, todos, blogs etc.